Cleveland: Politics

 Cleveland has hosted three Republican national conventions, in 1924, 1936, and 2016.
-Additionally, the city hosted the 1864 Radical Democratic National Convention.
-Although Cleveland has not hosted a national convention for the Democrats, it has hosted several national election debates, including the second 1980 U.S. presidential debate, the 2004 U.S. vice presidential debate, one 2008 Democratic primary debate, and the first 2020 U.S. presidential debate.
+Although the city has not hosted a national convention for the Democrats, it has hosted the 1864 Radical Democratic National Convention.
+Additionally, Cleveland has hosted several national election debates, including the second 1980 U.S. presidential debate, the 2004 U.S. vice presidential debate, one 2008 Democratic primary debate, and the first 2020 U.S. presidential debate.
 Founded in 1912, the City Club of Cleveland provides a platform for national and local debates and discussions.
 Known as Cleveland's "Citadel of Free Speech", it is one of the oldest continuous independent free speech and debate forums in the country.